Before we discuss how to identify the presence of insulin resistance symptoms in your life you must first understand the role of insulin in your body.

 Food should be organic, because the presence of pesticides, herbicides, additives, preservatives, etc., triggers the stress response system, which as we learned earlier releases adrenalin, which alerts the pancreas to release insulin.

 When we look over the list of foods that will reverse insulin resistance we clearly see that when we return to the diet that our ancestors ate we are giving our body exactly what it needs for optimal health.
 The best diet for insulin resistance is also the best diet for any other health condition and humanity in general.

 Insulin Resistance Test

 An actual insulin resistance test per se is not available.
-Instead diagnoses is made by looking at the comprehensive picture of your health using a variety of tools, including the presence of insulin resistance symptoms, health conditions you have and lab work.
-Your lifestyle, level of stress, type of diet you eat and patterns for exercising will be taken into account as well.
+Instead, diagnoses are made by looking at the comprehensive picture of your health using a variety of tools, including the presence of insulin resistance symptoms, health conditions you have, and lab work.
+Your lifestyle, level of stress, type of diet you eat, and patterns for exercising will be taken into account as well.